An all too common health complaint, Sciatica

-The sciatic nerve is the largest (and longest) nerve of the body, reaching about the size of your thumb in diameter, and running down the back of each leg.
-When these nerves are irritated or affected by the inflammation of nearby soft tissues, doctors refer to this as sciatica.
+The sciatic nerve is the largest (and longest) nerve of the body.
+The nerve is reaching about the size of your thumb in diameter.
+Lastly, the sciatic nerve is running down the back of each leg.
+When these nerves are irritated, doctors refer to this as sciatica.
+As a result, it can be affected by the inflammation of nearby soft tissues.

-Pain is caused when the sciatic nerve roots are irritated, scraped, twisted, stretched or pinched as they exit the spine.
+The sciatic nerve causes pain when roots are irritated, scraped, twisted, stretched or pinched as they exit the spine.
 Causes of the impairment may be chemical, physical or emotional stresses of everyday living.
-A full-blown sciatic flare-up can involve the entire sciatic nerve path resulting in symptoms of lower back pain, burning, cramping or numbness that radiates into the thighs, legs, ankles, feet, and toes.
+A full-blown sciatic flare-up can involve the entire sciatic nerve path.
+This will result in symptoms of lower back pain, burning, cramping or numbness.
+As a result it radiates into the thighs, legs, ankles, feet, and toes.
 Pain may also be limited to various points along the nerve, such as the buttocks, knee area, and calf.

 How can chiropractic care help?